-- Mesh networks enable multiple routers to work in unison to deliver hyper-fast, super-stable WiFi.
-Each device in a mesh network connects to the other devices, rather than each device connecting to your Internet Service Provider.
+Mesh networks enable multiple routers to work together to deliver fast and stable WiFi.
+Each device connects to the other devices, rather than to your modem.
 Unlike a typical home network which is built around a centralized hub, a mesh network consists of multiple routers communicating with each other.

 Why does this matter?
 The challenge of traditional WiFi networks is that they rely on single routers to broadcast a WiFi signal.
 This means that your signal is strong when you’re near your router and gets weaker as you move away.

 Mesh networks enable multiple routers to work as a team and improve three important features of your network: range, speed, and stability.